Joel (prophet): Life

 According to a long-standing tradition, Joel was buried in Gush Halav.
+In the western outskirts of the modern village, there is a structure that has long been considered Joel's tomb, which contains several ancient rock-cut tombs.

 In Christianity

-On the Eastern Orthodox liturgical calendar, his feast day is October 19.
+On the Eastern Orthodox liturgical calendar, his feast day is 19 October.

-In the Roman Martyrology, the prophet is commemorated on July 13.
+In the Roman Martyrology, the prophet is commemorated on 13 July.

-He is commemorated with the other minor prophets in the Calendar of saints of the Armenian Apostolic Church on July 31.
+He is commemorated with the other minor prophets in the Calendar of saints of the Armenian Apostolic Church on 31 July.

 Joel's statement that "I will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions" was applied by St Peter in his sermon at Pentecost to the events of that day.
-Since then, other religious figures have interpreted the words as having special significance for their own time.

 According to the Eastern Orthodox Christian hymns, the ancient hymnographer Anatolius links Joel's prophecy to the birth of Christ.
 In Joel 2:30, he says that the blood refers to the incarnation of Jesus Christ, the fire to the Divinity of Christ, and the pillars of smoke to the Holy Spirit.

-In the Baha'i Faith
+In the Baháʼí Faith

-Joel is considered a minor prophet in the Baha'i Faith.
+Joel is considered a minor prophet in the Baháʼí Faith.
 In the Kitab-i-Iqan, Baha'ullah states that previous prophecies by minor prophets such as Joel have symbolic meanings and significance and therefore should not be understood literally.

+In Islam

+In Islam, Yu'il ibn Fatu'il (Arabic: يُئيل بن فَتُئيل) isn't mentioned in the Quran nor the Hadith.

+The Qur’an, however, states:“And We certainly sent messengers before you.
+Among them are those We have related to you, and among them are those We have not related to you.”
+(Qur’an 40:78)It's possible that Yu'il (Joel) was a prophet sent by God to guide Bani-Israel.